RFM Analysis Notebook

 Metric Question Parking definition

-Recency (R) How recently did this customer transact?
+Recency (R) How recently did this customer pay?
 Days since last paid parking session

-Frequency (F) How often do they transact?
+Frequency (F) How often do they pay?
 Number of paid sessions in the analysis window

 Monetary (M) How much have they spent?
 Total amount paid in the analysis window

-A customer who parked yesterday (R=high), parks 3 times a week (F=high), and spends consistently (M=high) is your most valuable segment.
-A customer who used to park regularly but disappeared three months ago is a churn risk worth targeting.
+A customer who parked yesterday (R=high), parks 3 times a week (F=high), and spends a lot (M=high) is your most valuable group.
+A customer who used to park often but stopped three months ago is a churn risk worth targeting.

 Version 1 — License Plate Based

 Use this when there is no membership system.
-Each license plate is treated as one customer.
+Each license plate counts as one customer.

 Step 1 — Calculate Raw RFM Metrics in SQL